 This deservedly-popular series of dimensional botanical plaques by Connoisseur of Malvern comprised eight limited edition issues, each portraying a flower mentioned in Shakespeare’s plays.
-All measure approximately 9” x 12” (23.5 cm x 29.5 cm), were designed by Diane Lewis.
-Two plaques were issued each year from 1981 through 1984, and were sold mounted and framed as shown.
-The backstamp identifies each as a part of this series and includes the quote upon which the study is based; a certificate accompanied each, as in the example shown below.
+All measure approximately 9” x 12” (23.5 cm x 29.5 cm) and were designed by Diane Lewis.
+Two plaques were issued each year from 1981 through 1984.

 Limited Editions of 50